 For many health providers, figuring out the complexities behind Lyme is about as easy as finding a green thread in a mile-long strip of grass….
 It can seem impossible.

-However, here at the Neurvana Health Naturopathic Clinic we have been helping clients overcome the confusion and see real lasting health.
+However, here at the Neurvana Naturopathic Medicine we have been helping clients overcome the confusion and see real lasting health.

 Symptoms of Lyme Disease

 Whether from Lyme disease, its co-infections or both, the symptoms of Lyme are widespread, which is another reason why it can be hard to diagnose.
 Here is a list of the common and not-so-common symptoms we see: